Best Luxury Ryokans in Yufuin for Families: Sansou Murata, Kamenoi Bessou & More (2026)

 Yufuin Bettei Itsuki — modern luxury

-• Family policy: kids 5+ accepted; designed accommodations for families
+• Family policy: kids 5+ accepted; accommodations designed with families in mind

-• Kaiseki: includes kid-portion option; Hokkaido-Kyushu fusion menu
+• Kaiseki: includes a kid-portion option; Hokkaido-Kyushu fusion menu

 • Why for families: less rigid than older establishments; more contemporary feel

-• Booking: English-friendly site; reservation 2–4 months ahead
+• Booking: English-friendly official site; reserve 2–4 months ahead, longer for autumn and spring

 Yufuin Hanayoshi — accessible luxury